-One of the elements that characterize the works of Paraskevaídis is to produce innovative sound effects through relatively conventional resources.
-Usually, the works are created for small to medium homogeneous set of instruments or voices a cappella.
-Through the use of clusters and blocks sound in the higher or lower pitches, the author creates a microtonal sound world and the spectral enrichment of sounds performed by the instrument players.
-The magma series (a total of seven works, the majority for wind instruments); un lado, otro lado (1984), for solo piano and ático (2006), for piccolo and sopranino recorder, are typical examples of the resources described.
-Another important element is the presence of highly concentrated sound material, economic and exhibited in repetition or recurrence.
-In turn, the explicit pulse influences creating non-evolutionary formal organization that is sectioned by strong contrasts of intensity, register or silence.
-These characteristics are in works such as todavía no (1979), for three flutes and three clarinets or libres en el sonido presos en el sonido (1997), for instrumental ensemble.
+One of the elements that characterise the works of Paraskevaídis is the innovative sound effects she produces through relatively conventional resources.
+Usually, her works are written for a small to medium set of instruments or a cappella voices.
+By constructing clusters and blocks of sound in the higher or lower pitches, Paraskevaídis creates microtonal sound worlds in which the musicians contribute to the spectral enrichment of the written composition.
+The magma series (a total of seven works, the majority written for wind instruments); un lado, otro lado (1984), for solo piano and ático (2006), for piccolo and sopranino recorder, are typical examples of the compositions described.
+Another important element in her work is the presence of highly concentrated sound material, economic and exhibited in repetition or recurrence.
+In turn, the explicit pulses create a non-evolutionary formal organization that remains disjointed as a result of strong contrasts in intensity, register or silence.
+This style is demonstrated in works such as todavía no (1979), for three flutes and three clarinets or libres en el sonido presos en el sonido (1997), for instrumental ensemble.
 The titles of the works present a stimulant symbolism and many of them come from poems by Juan Gelman.
-In the last years, Paraskevaídis has done works for members of the Experimental Orchestra of Native Instruments (OEIN, Bolivia) created and directed by Cergio Prudencio.
+More recently, Paraskevaídis has composed works for members of the Experimental Orchestra of Native Instruments (OEIN, Bolivia), which was created and directed by Cergio Prudencio.

 Chronological list of works (scores)